fr48/cyber/README.md

-# Americans' View of Cybersecurity
+# Phishing Attacks are Still the Biggest Threats

 This project digs into the latest _Internet & Technology_ research from the **Pew Research Center**.
-The idea was to look at American perceptions of cybersecurity and privacy.
+The idea was to look at American perceptions of cybersecurity and privacy and compare the results of what users said about passwords and security with what industry reports say about what user security.

-American consumers don't trust the organizations--government or companies--to keep information about them safe, and they also think that data collection is inevitable.
-However, there is some contradiction.
-Not only do Americans not trust government and companies to protect their data online from thieves, but they don't do a very good job with protecting their data, either.

 Privacy-related statistics are pulled from the _Americans and Privacy: Concerned, Confused and Feeling Lack of Control over Their Personal Information_ report.